 Asheville Regional Airport is an easy 30 mile drive away.
 Nearby Asheville (18 miles) is a destination in itself, noted for its Art Deco buildings, art galleries and craft stores, and more than 15 craft breweries.

 Alan Bessette will serve as our foray Chief Mycologist.
-Registration will open in the Spring, so stay tuned!
+Registration is now open!

 Limited to 40 NAMA members.
 Registration will go quickly this year with the NAMA annual foray in the same area the following weekend.